 - For distribution through Apple’s App Store, the standard iOS Developer Program is what you need ($99/yr).
 For easy in-house distribution, you can also apply for the iOS Developer Enterprise Program ($299/yr).

 - For distribution through Google Play you need to register as a Google Play Developer.
 A one-off cost of $25.

 - For distribution through Amazon you’ll need to register for free on the Amazon Appstore Developer Portal.

 Twixl Publisher also requires that Xcode, Apple’s development environment for iOS and OS X, be installed in order to build apps.
 Xcode is a free download from the Mac App Store.
 But trust us, you'll never have to open the Xcode application itself!

-Once your app is ready you will be able to publish it in one or more of the app stores or in-house.
+Once your app is ready you will be able to publish it on one or more of the app stores or in-house.

-For distribution of multi-issue app store apps, our Twixl Distribution Platform provides a management environment as well as a storage facility for the different issues.
+For distribution of multi-issue apps, both via the app stores and in-house, our Twixl Distribution Platform provides a management environment as well as a storage facility for the different issues.